smealum/ninjhax2.x/README.md

 ### Technical stuff

 Basically I reuse some ninjhax stuff to get code exec under an application (cubic ninja).
 From there I use the gspwn exploit to takeover home menu by overwriting a target object located on its linear heap with specially crafted data.
-With a fake vtable and a nice stack pivot I'm able to get ROP under home menu, and from there I ROP my wait into calling NSS:Reboot to bypass the region check.
+With a fake vtable and a nice stack pivot I'm able to get ROP under home menu, and from there I ROP my way into calling NSS:Reboot to bypass the region check.

 For more detail on the cubic-ninja part of regionFOUR and the GPU DMA exploit (gspwn), visit http://smealum.net/?p=517